Haidra-Org/AI-Horde-Worker/README.md

 * In the terminal in which it's running, simply press `Ctrl+C` together.

 # Model Usage
-Many models in this project use the CreativeML OpenRAIL License.
+Many Stable Diffusion models in this project use the CreativeML OpenRAIL License.
 [Please read the full license here.](https://huggingface.co/spaces/CompVis/stable-diffusion-license)